 22. In the same year and after the declaration of dissolution, their cover album "Renegades" was released.
 On the album, they pay tribute to: Bruce Springsteen, Bob Dylan, Minor Threat, Eric B. & Rakim, EPMD, MC5, The Rolling Stones, Cypress Hill, and Devo.

 23. The rest of the Fury Quartet without Zack, continued its journey as Audioslave who was joined by Chris Cornell.

-24. Zack who was a broken hearted, immediately started working on new materials.
-He initially worked on a solo album with a number of artists such as: DJ Shadow, El-P, Muggs, Dan The Automator, Roni Size, DJ Premier, but he archived the materials that was not formed into an album
+24. Zack who was broken hearted, immediately started working on new materials.
+He initially worked on a solo album with several artists such as DJ Shadow, El-P, Muggs, Dan The Automator, Roni Size, and DJ Premier, but he archived the materials that were not formed into an album

 27. In 2008, Zack formed the supergroup One Day as a Lion together with drummer Jon Theodore of Queens Of The Stone Age.
 That same year they release their only EP, which bears the band's name but they disbanded three years later.